Park Hotel Viljandi

 Johan Laidoneri plats 8, Viljandi, Estonia

-2019 - Annual Remodelling Award of the Architecture Endowment of the Cultural Endowment of Estonia
+2019 - Annual Award 2019 of the Cultural Endowment of Estonia (Architecture Endowment)

-The neo-Renaissance building of Park Hotel at Laidoner square in Viljandi Old Town was built in 1910 as a hotel by Andres Ormesson, an Estonian businessman of peasant origin.
+The neo-Renaissance building of Park Hotel at Johan Laidoner square in the Old Town of Viljandi was built in 1910 as a hotel by Andres Ormesson, an Estonian businessman of peasant origin.
 Back then it was among the biggest and stateliest houses in town.

 From 1940 onwards, it was used to accommodate a wartime hospital and, thereafter, various educational institutions, until it was eventually left standing idle for years.
 In 2016, the building was acquired at a bankruptcy auction by the present owners, who decided to restore it as a hotel, attempting to preserve as much of the past as possible.